-Daly City: Tuesday, Friday
+Excelsior: Tuesday, Friday

 Lykos specializes in pain management, including acute and chronic symptoms, post-surgical recovery, stress management, sleep and digestion disorders.
 He received his Master’s degree in TCM from Five Branches University in San Jose where he has worked as a student advisor and teaching assistant.
 Growing up, Lykos was exposed to TCM theory, acupuncture, and herbal medicine in his parents’ TCM clinic in Taiwan; this motivated him to later pursue TCM as a career.
 He believes that life should be a balance of the five elements (WuXing) and that mental health is just as important as physical health.